kalAnglin/customer_banking/README.md

 ### Importing Class & Creating Functions

 Account class from account.py file was separately imported into the savings and cd account functions, which allowed an instance of the account class to be created and the balance and interest parameters passed to the account class in each individual function.
 The interest earned was calculated (balance * interest_rate/100 * months/12) and assigned to a variable and the account balance was updated by adding the interest earned to the balance and then assigning it to a variable in eaach individual function.
-The updated balance was passed to the set balance using the instance of the account class and the update balance and interest earned were returned by the respective function.
+The updated balance was passed to the set balance using the instance of the account class and the update balance and interest earned were returned by the respective functions.

 ### Create Main Function